danielvo/TSOPPI/docs/source/metrics_plotting.rst

                         label of the run which should be highlighted in the output plots (if not supplied, the last supplied label will determine the highlighted run)
+    -n {True,False}, --create_plots {True,False}
+                        True/False value determining whether the output metric plots PDF document should be created; if set to "False", only the transposed and merged metrics files will be produced

 Example invocation using the Docker image: